Discover our Ancient Egypt, East Asia and Ceramics galleries.

 We are also supporting the development of displays of East Asia collections at our three partner museums, with loans and by helping them to find out more about their own collections.

-Thanks to your help we have raised the funds required to complete the 15-year long transformation of the National Museum of Scotland.
+Thanks to your help we raised the funds required to complete the 15-year long transformation of the National Museum of Scotland.
 Together we have created a world class museum for visitors to enjoy today, and in the future.
 This would not have been possible without the donations of hundreds of people and organisations.

 On behalf of all of us at the Museum, thank you for being part of the story.